mvrdevelopment/spec/mvr-spec.md

 The WebSocket Mode allows users to create a routable service for the MVR-xchange.
 Discovery works with the normal DNS and the service name needs to a valid URL that can be resolved by the DNS server.

-The DNS entry should point to the IP of the service running the websocket server.
-MVR-xchange clients that want to join this MVR-xchange Group need to connect with a web socket client (RFC 6455 — The WebSocket Protocol).
+The DNS entry should point to the IP of the service running the websocket server. *MVR-xchange client*s that want to join this MVR-xchange Group need to connect with a web socket client (RFC 6455 — The WebSocket Protocol).

 ## Packet definition